-Ideas for the steering group
+Ideas to start the work of the steering group

-Help with audit, action planning and evaluation
+Audit, action planning and evaluation

 - Decide how you will use the pupil questionnaires.
 Some schools survey all the children, some identify certain classes and some use a small focus group with children from different classes.